 Don’t believe the tagline.
 You’ll want to read more if you’re serious about this.
 And consume as many films as you possibly can.
 (Not the worst homework in the world.)

 Another book I would recommend is The Hero’s Journey or The Hero with a Thousand Faces by Joseph Campbell.
-Both are great for helping to understand story and characters archetypes, which will play a role in your writing, whether you like it or not.
+Both are great for helping to understand story and character archetypes, which will play a role in your writing, whether you like it or not.

 There are other theories on story, Campbell’s is just the classic text that influenced big hits such as Star Wars, The Matrix, The Lion King, etc.